aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/loading-saving-converting-and-managing/converting-workbook-to-different-formats/_index.md

 The following example shows how to convert a single worksheet in an Excel file to XPS.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ConvertingsingleWorksheetToXPS-ConvertingsingleWorksheetToXPS.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ConvertingsingleWorksheetToXPS-ConvertingsingleWorksheetToXPS.java" >}}

 ### **Export Whole Workbook to XPS**

 The following example shows how to convert the whole workbook to XPS format.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ExportWholeWorkbookToXPS-ExportWholeWorkbookToXPS.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ExportWholeWorkbookToXPS-ExportWholeWorkbookToXPS.java" >}}

 ### **Quick Excel to XPS Conversion**

 The following example shows a simple way to directly convert the Excel file to XPS format.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-QuickExcelToXPSConversion-QuickExcelToXPSConversion.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-QuickExcelToXPSConversion-QuickExcelToXPSConversion.java" >}}

 ## **Converting Excel to MHTML Files**